 The process of undertaking User Application Hardening starts by determining what web applications are important to the company and then, what features are required.
 Whilst disabling all applications is possible, it may not be practical for business operations.
 The ACSC further recommends User Application Hardening of all Microsoft Office programs, to disable features that are not relevant to the business.
 This includes preventing features such as object linking and embedding packages.

 The strategy of User Application Hardening requires in-depth knowledge and understanding of applications and program features to determine which elements can be restricted to minimise cyber-attacks, whilst ensuring businesses can maintain productivity.
 For businesses with multiple computers, it is also important to ensure configuration settings are applied network-wide to prevent vulnerabilities.

-Much like Application Whitelisting, User Application Hardening is an ongoing task that needs to be monitored as new application and program features are continuously released.
+Much like Application Control, User Application Hardening is an ongoing task that needs to be monitored as new application and program features are continuously released.

 User Application Hardening is an ACSC Essential 8 mitigation strategy to prevent malware delivery and execution.
 Proactive and strategic User Application Hardening can increase business productivity, computer speed as well as protect the company from cyber-attacks.
 Here are five key reasons to implement User Application Hardening.

 As Flash, Java and web-applications offer loopholes around antivirus scanners, they are common vessels used by hackers to install exploit kits onto a business network.
 These kits often run in the background, scanning the computer network for vulnerabilities so the hackers can increase their attack.
 Once a vulnerability is found, the exploit kit will often release a specific malicious code to target the identified flaw.
 From here, the malware will attempt to infect files and data.
 If the exploit is successful, businesses will often receive a ransom demand to release their data.